alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 # DesktopDatePicker Component

-DesktopDatePicker component is commonly used for selecting a date, including year, month, and day.
+The DesktopDatePicker component is commonly used for selecting dates, including year, month, and day.

-## Code Example
+## Code Demo

 ### Basic Usage

-The default `value` should be passed as `Date`, and the selectable range is 10 years before and after the current year by default.
+The default `value` should be a `Date`, and the selectable range includes the current year plus/minus 10 years.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';